Key messages

 Context description

-Freshwater abstraction from surface-groundwater resources is managed by the Water Resources Management Departmen of the Ministry of Environment.
+Freshwater abstraction from surface and groundwater resources is managed by the Water Resources Management Department of the Ministry of Environment of the RA.

-Water abstraction is regulated by the Water Code of the Republic of Armenia (04.06.2002), the RA Law «On the National Water Program of the Republic of Armenia (27.11.2006)», the RA Law «Օn Environmental Impact Assessment and Expertise (21.06.2014)», as well as by relevant decisions of the RA Government and other legislative documents.
+Water abstraction is regulated by the Water Code of the Republic of Armenia (04.06.2002), the RA Law “On the National Water Program of the Republic of Armenia” (27.11.2006), the RA Law “On Environmental Impact Assessment and Expertise” (21.06.2014), as well as by relevant decisions of the RA Government and other legislative documents.

-In 2018 Armenia presented its first National Voluntary Report (VNR) on the 2030 Agenda and Sustainable Development Goals (SDGs) at the UN High Level Political Forum.
+In 2018, Armenia presented its first Voluntary National Report (VNR) on the implementation of the 2030 Agenda and the Sustainable Development Goals (SDGs) at the UN High-Level Political Forum.

-This report presents the progress and experience gained by Armenia so far in the implementation of the 2030 agenda SDG nationalization․ It also aims to address political, legal, practical and behavioral advantages, as well as obstacles and challenges in the SDG implementation process.
+This report presents the progress and experience gained by Armenia so far in the nationalization and implementation of the 2030 Agenda and the Sustainable Development Goals․ It also aims to provide and address the political, legal, practical and behavioural advantages, as well as the obstacles and challenges in the SDG implementation process.

-Undoubtedly, this process is cross-sectoral in nature, which will most likely take place beyond 2030, and will require concerted efforts and commitments at both national and international levels.
+Undoubtedly, this process is cross-sectoral and large-scale, which will most likely extend beyond 2030 and will require concerted efforts and commitments at both national and international levels.

 Targets